-While we could readily crystallize SmoC, these crystals only diffracted to a maximum resolution of 3.4 Å. The corresponding low-resolution map suggested that SmoC exists as a dimer, which was confirmed in solution by SEC-MALS (Supplementary Fig. 9).
+While we could readily crystallize SmoC, these crystals only diffracted to a maximum resolution of 3.4 Å. The corresponding low-resolution map suggested that SmoC exists as a dimer, which was confirmed in solution by SEC-MALS (Fig. S9).
 To obtain structural information for an SQ monooxygenase, we turned to the homolog from R. oryzae (RoSmoC).
-Recombinant RoSmoC exhibited similar activity and substrate selectivity for SQ to SmoC (Supplementary Fig. 8) and provided crystals that diffracted to 1.9 Å. Importantly, the low-resolution structure of A. tumefaciens SmoC superimposed with the high-resolution RoSmoC structures with a peptide backbone rmsd of 0.4 Å across the entire structure, providing confidence that both enzymes shared a common structure and function (Supplementary Fig. 10).
+Recombinant RoSmoC exhibited similar activity and substrate selectivity for SQ to SmoC (Fig. S8) and provided crystals that diffracted to 1.9 Å. Importantly, the low-resolution structure of A. tumefaciens SmoC superimposed with the high-resolution RoSmoC structures with a peptide backbone rmsd of 0.4 Å across the entire structure, providing confidence that both enzymes shared a common structure and function (Fig. S10).
 Both SQ monooxygenases consist of a core $(\alpha/\beta)8$ TIM barrel with three additional insertion regions, analogous to monooxygenases from the bacterial luciferase family.
 The protomers exist as a homodimer that buries 4697 Å2 of surface area, amounting to 18% of total accessible surface area for each protomer (Fig. 3d).
-Pairwise structural analysis using the DALI server identified close relationships to a putative luciferase-like monooxygenase (3RAO.pdb) with an rmsd of 2.4 over 314 residues and a Z score of 34.3, a long-chain alkane monooxygenase LadA (3B9O.pdb, rmsd 2.6/312 residues, Z-score of 31.0), and FMNH2-dependent alkanesulfonate monooxygenase SsuD (1M41.pdb, rmsd 1.8/317 residues, Z-score of 41.2).
+Pairwise structural analysis using the DALI server identified close relationships to a putative luciferase-like monooxygenase (3RAO.pdb) with an rmsd of 2.4 over 314 residues and a Z score of 34.3, the FMNH2-dependent methanesulfonate monooxygenase MsuD (7K14.pdb, rmsd 2.0/322 residues, Z-score of 41.0), and the FMNH2dependent alkanesulfonate monooxygenase SsuD (1M41.pdb, rmsd 1.8/317 residues, Z-score of 41.2).

-Comparisons of the RoSmoC structure with LadA (3B9O.pdb) in complex with FMN (a pseudo cofactor) enabled identification of the FMN binding for site RoSmoC: a deep hydrophobic pocket that accommodates the isoalloxazine ring system and extends out to the protein-solvent interface, which is gated by conserved phosphate-binding residues Tyr136 and Ser189 (Fig. 3e)19.
-The close structural 226 227 and functional relationship of RoSmoC to alkanesulfonate monooxygenase SsuD (1M41.pdb) was evident from the conservation of a putative sulfonate binding site comprised of the side-chains 228 Trp206, Arg236, His238, Tyr341 and His343 (Fig. 3f).
-18,19 Aside from conferring these enzymes with 229 230 an ability to bind sulfonates, these conserved active-site residues have been suggested to contribute to the stabilization of a peroxyflavin intermediate in SsuD^{18,19}.
-Efforts to obtain crystals of a 231 232 RoSmoC-SQ complex were unsuccessful, limiting further insights into the origin of enzyme 233 specificity towards SQ over other sulfonates.
+Comparisons of the RoSmoC structure with MsuD (7K14.pdb) in complex with FMN enabled identification of the FMN binding for site RoSmoC: a deep hydrophobic pocket that accommodates the isoalloxazine ring system and extends out to the protein-solvent interface, which is gated by conserved phosphate-binding residues Tyr136 and Ser189 (Fig. 3e) (17).
+The close structural and functional relationship of RoSmoC to MsuD is evident from the conservation of a putative sulfonate binding site comprised of the side-chains Trp206, Arg236, His238, Tyr341 and His343 (Fig. 3f) (17).
+Aside from conferring these enzymes with an ability to bind sulfonates, these conserved active-site residues have been suggested to contribute to the stabilization of a peroxyflavin intermediate in MsuD and SsuD (17, 18).
+Efforts to obtain crystals of a RoSmoC-SQ complex were unsuccessful, limiting further insights into the origin of enzyme specificity towards SQ over other sulfonates.